Jury finds Rittenhouse not guilty in Kenosha shootings

 In reaction to the verdict, prosecutor Thomas Binger said the jury had spoken.

-Rittenhouse's mother, sitting several feet away from him on a courtroom bench, gasped in delight and began crying as the clerk read out the string of five not-guilty verdicts, hugging others around her.
+Rittenhouse's mother, sitting several feet away from him on a courtroom bench, gasped in delight and began crying as the clerk read out the string of five not-guilty verdicts.
+She hugged others around her.

 Wisconsin Lt.
 Gov. Mandela Barnes, who is Black and a Democratic candidate for U.S. Senate, denounced the outcome.